Raj Murugan

 Deep AWS + AI engineering in your inbox

-Infrequent and high-signal: the kind of post that documents an IAM gotcha, a real CDK pattern, or a production Bedrock deployment decision.
-No weekly summaries.
+A new write-up every Tuesday: the kind of post that documents an IAM gotcha, a real CDK pattern, or a production Bedrock deployment decision.
+No filler.
 No AI-generated content.
-Just the stuff worth your attention.
+Just one post a week worth your attention.

 No spam.
 Every email has a one-click unsubscribe link.